 1930’s: During the depression, the library served as a place of warmth and welcome to hundreds of residents out of work.

-2000: In 1933 the library installed a charging machine and in 2000, a mere 67 years later we said goodbye and became fully automated joining the C/W MARS, becoming “a library without walls”.
+2000: In 1933 the library had installed a charging machine; in 2000, a mere 67 years later, systems became fully automated and the NAPL joined C/W MARS, becoming “a library without walls.”

-2004: After over 100 years the library closed for the new renovation.
-Moving to temporary quarters in the Willow Dell (former Wall-Streeter Shoe Co. factory.)
+2003: After over 100 years in the same space, the library closed for renovation.
+Staff and materials moved to temporary quarters in the Willow Dell (former Wall-Streeter Shoe Co. factory.)

-2005: The North Adams Public Library opened its doors once more to the newly renovated and much larger building.
-The first “Green” library in Massachusetts with both solar panels on the roof of the addition and geothermal in the basement.
+2005: The NAPL opened its doors once more to a newly renovated and much larger building.
+It was the first “green” library in Massachusetts, with solar panels on the roof and geothermal heat pumps in the basement.
 The library received Leed certification and will continue to meet the needs of patrons for the next 100 years.